Is There A Natural Remedy For Depression?

 Chamomile (chamomilla recutita and chamaemelum nobile)

 Chamomile, a small fragrant daisy-like flower native to Europe, is one of the oldest herbal remedies known in natural medicine.
 Chamomile tea is one of the world's most popular herbal teas, with millions of people using it for its relaxation and sedating effects.
 For instance, a randomized controlled trial of chamomile extract for generalized anxiety disorder (GAD) found that chamomile may have modest anxiety-reducing effects in patients with mild to moderate GAD.
-This study may be beneficial, as some people with depression experience co-occurring anxiety disorders.
+These effects may be beneficial, as some people with depression experience co-occurring anxiety disorders.

-While chamomile is commonly used for anxiety and insomnia, the herbal extract has been extensively studied to examine its antidepressant qualities.
+While chamomile is commonly used for anxiety and insomnia, the herbal extract has also been extensively studied to examine its antidepressant qualities.
 A study published in Alternative Therapies in Health and Medicine showed that chamomile effectively lifted mood and counteracted symptoms of depression in participants who took chamomile supplements over six weeks.
-These studies focused on clients with a double diagnosis of anxiety and depression so further research may be required on its effect on depression alone.
+These studies focused on clients with a double diagnosis of anxiety and depression, so further research may be required on its effect on depression alone.

 Ginseng (panax ginseng)

 Panax ginseng, also known as Red, Chinese, Asian, and Korean ginseng, is a natural herbal supplement used in traditional Chinese medicine for millennia.
 In the distant past, it was used to improve mental clarity, increase energy, and minimize the effects of stress.
 Today, people rely on these same qualities of the herb to help them overcome the low energy aspect of mild to moderate depression.
+A few of the most challenging symptoms of depression may be pervasive low mood with an absence of motivation and energy to accomplish daily tasks.
+Ginseng may also be helpful in the treatment of depression

 Saffron (crocus sativus L)